MicahXIE/MicahXIE.github.io/_posts/2020-02-04-Java-Garbage-Collection-Flow.md

   1. `BootStrap ClassLoader`: load JDK core libs like rt.jar, resources.jar、charsets.jar etc.
   2. `Extension ClassLoader`: load JAVA_HOME jre/lib/ jar libs or -Djava.ext.dirs libs
   3. `App ClassLoader`: load application CLASSPATH jar and class files.
 - `Method Area` stores class info, class static variable and constant pool.
 In Java program, all the threads share one `Method Area` so it must be thread-safe.
+- `JVM Heap` : When Java program create or new an object instance, it will allocate memory in the heap.
+JVM only have one `JVM Heap` and all the threads will share this heap.
+We can dynamically set the memory size for JVM heap when run the java program.
+- `Java Threads` （Java Stack): only store basic Java data type and object reference (not instance).
+The data will be released automatically once they go out of the scope.
+Every thread has it own stack and the stack is private.
+Every stack includes serveral stack frames.
+Each frame includes local variables area, operand stack area and runtime environment area.
+- `Native Internal threads`: is similar to Java stack. `Native Internal Stack` is used when JVM calls native method.
+These methods are not written by Java(like C, C++ etc) and not managed by JVM.